hzrki/star/README.md

 ## About The Project

 This repository contains a collection of tools for interacting with  a popular online social game.
-The tools are implemented in C# / .PY and allow users to automate various tasks within the game.
+The tools are implemented in .PY and allow users to automate various tasks within the game.

 ## Getting Started